 Red Rock are the only Russian 3D printer company on our list, bringing Eastern European technological know-how to SLS 3D printing.
 Their printer, the Red Rock 3D, is an SLS printer developed for rapid prototyping of functional parts.

 XYZprinting are a Chinese company who are mostly known for their incredible rise to dominance within desktop fused deposition modeling 3D printers.
-They however have expanded into other 3D printing technologies, selling an SLA 3D printer as well as their MfgPro230 xS SLS 3D printer.
+They however have expanded into other 3D printing technologies, selling an SLA 3D printer and a 3D scanner.